WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 ButHow hesitated.

 "Perhaps we should return.
 My crew may grow anxious over my absence.
-I told them I would not be gone long..."
+I told them I would not be gone long...."
 &nbsp;

 Gnasher stopped and raised an eyebrow.